 Methane

-Royer, Sarah Jeanne, “Oceanographer/PhD warns “Choosing synthetic turf is choosing to increase GHG emissions, just as we are working so hard to reverse that,” Scripps Institution of Oceanography, April 13, 2022
+Royer, Sarah Jeanne, “Oceanographer / PhD warns ‘Choosing synthetic turf is choosing to increase GHG emissions, just as we are working so hard to reverse that’ “, Scripps Institution of Oceanography, April 13, 2022

 Plastics pollution of waterways

-De Haan, William P., Rocio Quintana, Cesar Vilas, Andres Cozar, Miguel Canals, Oriol Uvieda, Anna Sanchez-Vidal, “The dark side of artificial greening: plastic turfs as widespread pollutants of aquatic environments,” Environmental Pollution vol 334, Oct 1, 2023.
+De Haan, William P., Rocio Quintana, Cesar Vilas, Andres Cozar, Miguel Canals, Oriol Uvieda, Anna Sanchez-Vidal, “The dark side of artificial greening: plastic turfs as widespread pollutants of aquatic environments,” Environmental Pollution Vol 334, Oct 1, 2023.

-Tian Zhenyu, Haoqi Zhao, Katherine T. Peter et al, “A ubiquitous tire-derived chemical induces acute mortality in coho salmon,” Science, vol. 371, issue 6525, p.185-189, Dec 3, 2020.
+Tian Zhenyu, Haoqi Zhao, Katherine T. Peter et al, “A ubiquitous tire-derived chemical induces acute mortality in coho salmon,” Science, Vol. 371, issue 6525, pp. 185-189, Dec 3, 2020.

-Zuccaro, Philip, David C. Thompson, Jacob de Boer, Maria LLompart, Andrew Watterson, Robert Bilott, Linda S. Birnbaum, and Vasilis Vasiliou, “The European Union ban on microplastics includes artificial turf crumb rubber infill: other nations should follow suit,” Environmental Science & Technology 2024, 58, 2591-2594. https://pubs.acs.org/doi/10.1021/acs.est.4c00047
+Zuccaro, Philip, David C. Thompson, Jacob de Boer, Maria LLompart, Andrew Watterson, Robert Bilott, Linda S. Birnbaum, and Vasilis Vasiliou, “The European Union ban on microplastics includes artificial turf crumb rubber infill: other nations should follow suit,” Environmental Science & Technology 2024, 58, pp. 2591-2594.

 PFAS

-Bennett, Kyla, “Downsides of artificial turf,” Public Employees for Environmental Responsibility, April 22, 2024. https://clkrep.lacity.org/onlinedocs/2024/24-0602_PC_PM_06-28-2024.pdf , see p.10.
+Bennett, Kyla, “Downsides of artificial turf,” Public Employees for Environmental Responsibility, April 22, 2024. p.10.

 Crunden, E.A. and Ariel Wittenberg, “’Our community has been deceived’: Turf wars mount over PFAS,” eenews.net Aug 3, 2022.